-The Rehabilitator filed on April 28, 2023, a motion in the Rehabilitation Court to modify the Court-ordered Moratorium to allow the Rehabilitator to make a one-time partial distribution in the amount of 25%, less any applicable tax withholding, fees and surrender charges, to annuity holders of CBL.
+The Rehabilitator filed on April 28, 2023, a motion in the Rehabilitation Court to modify the Courtordered Moratorium to allow the Rehabilitator to make a one-time partial distribution in the amount of 25%, less any applicable tax withholding, fees and surrender charges, to annuity holders of CBL.
 The Court entered an order approving this on July 18, 2023.
-All letters to policyholders about the program have been mailed.
-The opportunity for policyholders to make elections for this program concluded on June 30, 2024.
+All letters to policyholders about the program were mailed.
+The opportunity for policyholders to make elections for this program ended on June 30, 2024.
+The program has concluded.